mcelkys/Elements/README.md

 > ```html
 > <div style="width: 100px; background-color: rgba(0,0,0,0.3)"></div>
 > ```
-> - __tag__: Value a [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) or a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value.
+> - __tag__: Value can be a [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) or a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value.
 This controls what type of `HTMLElement` will be produced.
 Omitting this configuration will produce a DIV element.
 The value can also reference a custom web component.
 > ```javascript
 > Elements.build({ tag: 'ul' });
 > Elements.build({});